Fresh Cut Fries Cooked in Beef Tallow

 Double Fry the Potatoes

 Really great french fries are fried twice.
 The first fry softens the potatoes and cooks the inside.
-The second fry browns them and makes them crispy.
+The second fry browns the outside and makes them crispy.
 Double frying is much better than frying just once.

 Add Beef Tallow to the Oil Between the First and Second Fry